In

 the intensifying thunderclouds of mid-autumn.

-Sending the mind’s-eye’s bird away
+bird away

-across the rock of the quartz-like waves,
+across the rock of the

-over the world’s sea-pendulum sway,
+over the worlds sea-pendulum sway,

 to painted water and a painted isle,